 After I completed my bachelor’s in English at UCI, I was eager to continue my education.
 In 2006, I applied to the University of Cambridge in Great Britain and was accepted into the university’s one-year British literature M.Phil. program as a Prince’s Trust Overseas Scholar.
 Cambridge challenged me as a writer, thinker, and researcher, and I will always be grateful for the chance to engage so many wonderfully intelligent and helpful faculty and peers.

 My time at Cambridge also convinced me that I wanted to continue my studies and, hopefully, one day teach university and college students.
 In 2008, I was accepted to New York University’s English Ph.D. program and found exactly what I was seeking.
 A new community of scholars and new research methodologies pushed me as a critical thinker, and numerous teaching opportunities required me to do much more than simply update my old rule-o-dex.
 By combining a lively personal presence with a conversational pedagogical style, I connected with students both as an instructor at NYU and as a private writing tutor.

 My experiences at UCI, Cambridge, and NYU continue to serve me well in my current position.
-As Writing Center Coordinator at Wallace Community College, I strive to show that every form of writing – from essays to job applications – is an opportunity for students to express their singular voices.
+As Writing Center Coordinator at Wallace Community College, I strive to show that every form of writing – from essays to job applications – is an opportunity for students to discover, develop, and express their singular voices.